-You have probably seen the parallax effect before.
-You scroll and it looks like the image is sitting in one place and unaffected by the scroll.
-Some people take these over the top by adding multiple layers and create the most stunning effect!
+You have probably seen a parallax effect before.
+A parallax effect is when you scroll and it looks like the background image is sitting in one place and is unaffected by the scroll.

-For today's topic, we will look into doing the simplest setup possible, to get you included in adding this wonderful effect to your website or project.
+For today's tutorial, we will learn how to add a parallax scrolling effect with pure CSS.
+It is the simplest example possible - to get you included in adding this wonderful effect to your website or project.

-Yes, it is possible to do this only with CSS.
+Yes, it is possible to do parallax with CSS only.

 For the HTML, let's use the following setup to keep it simple: